-Altman Solon, the largest global strategy consulting firm exclusively working in the Telecommunications, Media, and Technology (TMT) sectors, has developed a Cloud Partner Database that analyzes certification trends and the business performance of over 60,000 credentialed cloud partners globally.
+Altman Solon, the largest global strategy consulting firm exclusively working in the TMT sectors, has developed a Cloud Partner Database that analyzes certification trends and the business performance of over 60,000 credentialed cloud partners globally.
 This database helps cloud partners and buyers define expansion strategies and inform investment decisions in a highly competitive cloud services market.

 For the past three years, Altman Solon’s proprietary Cloud Partner Database has analyzed certification trends and the business performances of over 60,000 credentialed cloud partners globally.
 The Cloud Partner Database has organized 250+ competencies across all four CSPs into seven major competency segments – infrastructure & data management, analytics, applications & development, productivity & collaboration, security, industry, and workload—for direct comparison between CSPs as well as tracking over time.
 Altman Solon’s database is a comprehensive list of global cloud partners by CSP, including granular information on partner headquarters location, headcount, revenue estimates, competencies, and partnership level with CSPs.
 The database uses quantitative data on partnership programs, interviews with key stakeholders, and publicly available data from CSP partner lists and websites.

 This year, we explored trends on how cloud partners are evolving, getting certified in specialized competencies, and partnering with multiple CSPs as cloud adoption further matures.

 Productivity, Analytics, and Security Take Center Stage as the Focus of New Competencies